Treeki/Nelumbo/README.markdown

 For example, if the file is named test\_bot.rb, the bot class should be TestBot::Bot.
 Putting everything into that module will make reloading work properly!

-I need to add a way for the Core to be controlled, so I can write the web interface, since integrating it into SelectCore seems clumsy.

 Eventually, I'll probably also need to make the Cores and the Bot/BaseBot classes thread-safe.
 That can come later though.